25 Aug 2021

 Since older workers are typically more satisfied with their jobs, they also tend to stay longer.
 This saves companies the countless hours and financial resources screening, hiring and training new employees only to find them leaving shortly after for 'greener pastures' in the quest to ascend the career ladder.

-Having been working in a particular industry or sector for many years, over-50s also have something extremely valuable: the professional networks that they have built up over the years of their career, something that can be leveraged to competitive advantage in favor of their employer.
+Having been working in a particular industry or sector for many years, over-50s also have something extremely valuable: the professional networks that they have built up over the years of their career, something that can be leveraged to competitive advantage in favour of their employer.

 Dung Hoang, Principal and member of the Automotive and Industrial Practices in Munich, observes: